hotnuma/firebook/Readme.md

 ### Firebook

-This program converts a bookmark.html file exported from Firefox into a md file.
+This program converts a bookmark.html file exported from Firefox into a markdown file.

-Then it's possible to reorganize links into markdown documents such as there :
+Then it's possible to reorganize links into markdown documents such as these :

 https://github.com/hotnuma/doclinux

-And then using a markdown converter, generate html files.
+And then using a markdown converter, generate html files and add bookmarks to these into Firefox :-D